Login

 This is reflected in the clothing people wore.
 Luxury fabrics were becoming more readily available but had to comply with sumptuary laws, which determined what materials and even what colours people were allowed to wear according to their position in society.

-All events can be found on the events page of the London Region u3a website.
+The programme for this and all future events can be found on the events page of the website.

 Sign up here for the u3a newsletter